5 simple style tips to revive your living room now Christmas is over – to make it feel like 'new'

 5 easy ways to refresh your living room in winter

 When decorating your house after Christmas, be guided by what makes you happy, gather inspirational images on Pinterest, and don't worry about making mistakes.
+It's also a good opportunity to reappraise your living room layout and perhaps do some living room decluttering.

 1. Refresh your artwork

-If things are feeling a little flat and dull now the decorations are down, try hanging up some new artwork on blank walls – you can follow our artwork placement tips if you're not sure where to start.
+If things are feeling a little flat and dull now that the decorations are down, try hanging up some new artwork on blank walls – you can follow our artwork placement tips if you're not sure where to start.
 Choose printable art from Etsy to keep costs down, or frame photographs and postcards.

-Interior designer Amanda Lucas, from Rooted Fig suggests going for black and white photos as they'll go with whatever colours you have in the rest of the room.
+Interior designer Amanda Lucas, from Rooted Fig, suggests going for black and white photos as they'll go with whatever colours you have in the rest of the room.
 She also recommends using frames that are all the same size if you want to make your living room look expensive.

 If things are looking a little tired and dated, hanging some new picture frames on the walls is always a good way to spruce things up without spending a fortune and welcome positive energy into your home.